batmanpriv/VPSH/README.md

 A: On the Dashboard, tap the clock icon next to any client and set a limit in Kbps.

 **Q: What does BatProxy do?**
-A: BatProxy routes traffic through a pool of distributed workers, automatically selecting the healthiest one.
+A: BatProxy routes traffic through a pool of distributed workers (like Cloudflare Workers), automatically selecting the healthiest one for each request.
+This provides high reliability and performance.

 **Q: Why are my workers showing "half_open" status?**
 A: A worker is in half-open state if it failed but is being retried.
-It will either recover (closed) or fail completely (open).
+It will either recover (closed) or fail completely (open) and enter a cooldown period.

 **Q: How does the health monitor work?**
 A: It periodically checks if the service is healthy.
 If it fails, it attempts to restart up to 5 times before giving up.
+For BatProxy, it also performs health checks on each worker.

+**Q: Can I use my own BatProxy workers?**
+A: Yes!
+You can deploy the BatProxy worker code (available on [GitHub](https://github.com/batmanpriv/BatProxy)) to Cloudflare Workers or any compatible WebSocket server and add the URL to the VPSH app.